 - Seniors (8+ years): $400.00

-DISCLAIMER: A $50 administration fee may be applied at time of adoption for dogs coming from outside of Ontario & Quebec and for dogs of specific breeds/behaviours.
+DISCLAIMER: A $50 transportation fee may be applied at time of adoption for dogs travelling from outside of Ontario & Quebec and for dogs of specific breeds/behaviours.

 Please remember that the adoption fee is usually one of the least expensive parts of owning a dog.
 Check out this calculator to estimate your projected yearly costs of dog ownership: http://www.thesimpledollar.com/pet-cost-calculator/.
 In addition, the adopter should have a contingency plan in place to account for medical emergencies (pet insurance, Line of credit, savings account, etc) which can run in the thousands of dollars.